Lab Sheet 2

 }

 Here the function dearg() takes two arguments.
 It is called three times from the main() function.
-The first time it is called with no arguments, second time with one argument and third time with two.
-The first and second provides default arguments, which will be used if the calling function doesn't supply them.
-The values for default arguments follow an equal sign, which is placed directly after name.
-It is also possible to use variable name.
-If one argument is missing it assumed to the last argument as we show in second.
+The first time it is called with no arguments, the second time with one argument, and the third time with two.
+The first and second provide default arguments, which will be used if the calling function doesn't supply them.
+The values for default arguments follow an equal sign, which is placed directly after the name.
+If one argument is missing, it is assumed to be the last argument, as shown in the second function call.
+Default arguments must be specified from right to left.

 Exercises

-Write a function that passes two temperatures by reference and sets the larger of the two numbers to a value entered by user by using return by reference.
+Write a function that accepts two temperatures by reference, compares them, and returns a reference to the larger of the two numbers.
+In the main() function, call that to set the larger of the two numbers to a value entered by the user by using return by reference.